Crime Patrol (TV series): Accolades

 The series has won Star Guild Awards for Best Non-Fiction Series in 2013.
-The series has also won Indian Telly Awards for Best Thriller Programme in 2012 and 2013.
+The series has won Indian Telly Awards for Best Thriller Programme in 2012 and 2013.
 Subramanian S Iyer and Amit Jha (directors) won Indian Telly Jury Award for Best Director (thriller/crime/horror) in 2012, while Durgesh Pesharwar and Shailendra were nominated.
-Shreya Dudheria and Subramanian S Iyer were also nominated for the same category of the same award in 2013.
-Subramanian S Iyer was nominated for Best Screenplay Writer (drama series & soap) of Indian Telly Jury Awards in 2012, while won in 2013.
-Charudutt Acharya won Indian Telly Jury Award for Best Dialogue Writer (drama series & soap) in 2013.
+Shreya Dudheria and Subramanian S Iyer were nominated for the same category of the same award in 2013.

+Subramanian S Iyer was nominated for Best Screenplay Writer (drama series & soap) of Indian Telly Jury Awards in 2012, and won in 2013.
+Charudutt Acharya won the Indian Telly Jury Award for Best Dialogue Writer (drama series & soap) in 2013.
 The series was nominated for Best Weekly Serial of Indian Telly Awards in 2012 and 2013 and for Best Thriller / Horror Serial of Indian Television Academy Awards in 2014.
 In February 2021, the series won the Milestone Achievement Award at the 20th Indian Television Academy Awards (ITA Awards).